Graph selection with GGMselect: Theoretical results

 \section{Theoretical results}

-We present in this section some theoretical results which assess the performance of our selection procedure.
-We present two kind of results: a non-asymptotic oracle-like inequality concerning the estimation of $\theta$ and a consistency result for the estimation of $G_{\Sigma}$.
+In order to assess the performance of our selection procedure, we state in this section two kinds of theoretical results: a non-asymptotic oracle-like inequality concerning the estimation of $\theta$ and a consistency result for the estimation of $G_{\Sigma}$.